beaurancourt/bestiary/README.md

 * 2/27/16: Added monsters from the SRD

 ## To Do
-* Sort and filter creatures by various abilities, stats, conditions, CR, etc.
+* Fix sort and filtering creatures by various type, CR, level, etc.
+* Sort by location, sub-types, etc.
+* More Monsters from more source!

 ## Structure
 Creatures can be found inside `_posts/`.
 Each creature gets its own post, written and stored as a [Markdown](http://daringfireball.net/projects/markdown/basics) file.
 The date is arbitrary and never displayed, but still necessary for [Jekyll](http://jekyllrb.com) to process the posts properly.